lukaszkups/lukaszkups.net/contents/notes--list/list/2022-09-05-publishing-construct-3-game-on-steam.md

 > Disclaimer: Huge part of this guide is based on [Greenworks official Addon for Construct 3](https://www.construct.net/en/make-games/addons/84/greenworks/documentation), filled with extra information that is not included there, which I've found after spending many hours of trying out different things and tons of googling.

+&nbsp;

-> Disclaimer II: This is solely technical part of preparing and releasing your game, you should have already added your game in your Steam admin panel with filled all the information about your game (e.g. screenshots, graphica medias, descriptions and market availabilities or prices)
+> Disclaimer II: This is solely technical part of preparing and releasing your game, you should have already added it in your Steam admin panel with filled all the information about your game (e.g. screenshots, graphica medias, descriptions and market availabilities or prices)

+&nbsp;

 > Disclaimer III: This guide can be used not only for Construct 3-related games, but for NW.js-compatible ones in general